• About

 pin for pinterest

 A true Passover treat, this chocolate matzo crack recipe is super easy to put together with just 5 ingredients and about 10 minutes of hands-on time.
-It’s so good you’ll find yourself making it over and over again.
+Layers of matzo, a quick toffee and chocolate, all sprinkled with flaky sea salt, come together to form an addictive, crunchy, chocolatey sweet treat that’s perfect for Passover and all year long.

 matzo crack stacked on a white plate